 Besides the physical, mental, emotional and behavioral symptoms that stress can cause, it has some other secondary effects that we will specifically look at here:

 Stress keeps people separated.
 Couples are spending time in front of their computers at home in the evening, finishing off work or personal things that no longer find space during the day, as opposed to spending time with each other.
 Families are divided as fathers work long hours and barely see their children, besides on the weekend.
 In the worst case, this can cause loneliness, dissatisfaction in relationship, separation or divorce.

 2. Lost passion

 Accidents are a known effect of stress.
-They are wake-up calls which will require you to stop and look at your life, if you are able and willing to do that.
+They are wake-up calls that will require you to stop and look at your life if you are able and willing to do that.
 Accidents are always signs that something is out of balance.

 This is not the most pleasant point in this article but it might serve to shake you up.
 People under various sorts of stress have killed themselves because they could not see any other way out of the situation.
 Asking yourself existential questions, as mentioned in point 2, can deteriorate into suicidal thoughts.

 Death can also occur through stress-related accidents or through wearing the system down over a period of time until the reserves are no longer able to sustain the needs of the moment.